facebook/sapling/hgsubversion/help/subversion.rst

 with the revision identifier replaced with {REV}.

 This mode has the following limitations:

-* Require Mercurial >= 1.7.1 to work correctly on all platforms.

 * "hgsubversion" subrepositories require hgsubversion extension to be available.
 To operate transparently on ``svn:externals`` we have to